JustSpring/multiplayer-tetris/README.md

 The AI evaluates possible moves based on these heuristics and selects the move with the best overall score.
 ![AI BOT](https://github.com/JustSpring/multiplayer-tetris/assets/87150546/d1683904-63cd-4b02-b514-c57874816ef0)

+## Single-Player Cognitive Load Mode
+The `single_player.py`  is uniquely designed to test cognitive load.
+In addition to offering the classic Tetris experience, this mode serves as a practical tool for evaluating how players manage and respond to increasing mental demands1.

 ## Controls

 - **Left Arrow**: Move left